GrantBirki/k8s-kong-terraform/README.md

 > Note: Rather than having a `kermit`, `cat`, and `dog` service - you would just have one service, the `nginx-example`

 ![k8s-kong-terraform Diagram](docs/diagrams/k8s-kong-terraform.png)

+## GitHub Actions ⚡

+Once you have successfully built your K8s cluster and tested its functionality, you can deploy it using CI/CD with GitHub actions!

+To do so, check out the following documentation in this repo: [`github-actions`](docs/github-actions.md)

 ## Contributing 👩‍💻